What's the difference between object

 The behavior of the {}

-type isn't extremely intuitive, so my advice is to use the object
+type isn't super intuitive, so my advice is to use the object

 type unless you really know what you are doing!